VincentOchieng94/Coffee-sales-dashboard/README.md

-### Which days of the week tend to be busiest and why?
+### Which days of the week tend to be bussiest and why?
 ![busy days](https://github.com/user-attachments/assets/1d7e2c57-12fc-421b-928c-f6b3cb149a2c)

 ### Findings